 An intercambio is a language exchange partner.
 Someone who is looking to improve their English (or whatever your native language is) in exchange for helping you to improve your Spanish.
-The best way to improve at something is to do it, so it is vital to practice actually speaking the language.
-It works very simply.
+The best way to improve at something is to do it, so it is vital to take every opportunity to speak Spanish (especially with a native Spanish speaker).
+There are many different ways to find intercambios.
+You can search online for language exchange websites or apps, or you can ask your friends, family, or colleagues if they know anyone who is interested in learning your language.
+Once you’ve found a few potential partners, be sure to chat with them online or meet up for a coffee to see if you’re a good fit.
+When you’ve found someone suitable the activity itself couldn’t be simpler.
 You meet up somewhere not too noisy and you talk together, for half of your time in Spanish, then switching to English.

 During my first, blissful months in Barcelona when I had no steady job and not much money to spend, I filled up my days with meeting intercambios for coffees and having long conversations about whatever.
 This habit has dropped away recently with work commitments taking more of my time.
 But today was a public holiday in Spain, so I called a friend of mine who started off as an intercambio, and we met for a good 90 minute chat over coffee and great Ensaïmadas.
-This is a secondary benefit of meeting intercambios.
-There’s a good chance they will turn into friends, and if you are living or studying in a foreign country friends are something you really need.
+Talking for so long in Spanish in a non-stressful situation was great positive reinforcement for my language learning and always gives me a huge confidence boost.

 One often overlooked advantage of using intercambios as language exchange partners is the opportunity to expand your network and make lasting friendships.
 As someone who taught themselves Spanish with the help of many intercambios, I’ve discovered that these language partners can evolve into genuine friends.
 While the initial goal may be to improve language skills, the connections formed during these exchanges can lead to meaningful relationships beyond language practice.